afcarl/awesome-cache/README.md

 Both the basic cache and and array cache share cache key names.
 It is important to use unique keys for both as they could overwrite each other or provids unexpected results.

-### Dependencies
+## Dependencies

-awesome-cache only has one dependency and this is `moment`.
-It will reliance on this library will likely be removed in the future, but it made programming this so much easier.
+awesome-cache only has one dependency and this is **moment**.
+Reliance on this library will likely be removed in the future, but it made programming this so much easier for now and I love **moment**.

-### Contribute
+## Contribute

 If you would like to contribute to the development of this project.
 Feel free to fork, edit, and make a pull request.
 Please do not submit any breaking changes, but additional features or optimizations are always welcome.